moatorres/moatorres/README.md

-**"If you always do what you've always done, you'll always get what you've always got. "**
+**"It's not what we do once in a while that shapes our lives, but what we do consistently."**

-— _Henry Ford_
+— _Tony Robbins_